ymolists/website/gitpod/docs/ides-and-editors/goland.md

 #### Preconfigure for repository

-> **Please note:** This feature is currently experimental and is a subject to change.
-[Send feedback](https://github.com/gitpod-io/gitpod/issues/6576).
+> JetBrains plugin support is currently in [Beta](/docs/references/gitpod-releases) · [Send feedback](https://github.com/gitpod-io/gitpod/issues/6576).

 You can share a plugin on **{title} backend** with everybody working on the repository by adding it to [.gitpod.yml](/docs/config-gitpod-file) and pushing to your Git repository.
 Each workspace is preconfigured with plugins from the `gitpod.yml` configuration file.
 For example: